-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
+We obtained Management's Discussion and Analysis for the year ended December 31, 2023 prior to the date of this auditor's report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
 We have nothing to report in this regard.

-The 2022 Annual Report is expected to be made available to us after the date of the auditor's report.
+The 2023 Annual Report is expected to be made available to us after the date of the auditor's report.
 If based on the work we will perform on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact to those charged with governance.